ThomasMiz/ansible-demo/README.md

     - https
 ```

-And the web servers accept connections only form the load balancer
+While the web servers accept connections only from the load balancer:

 ```yml
 - name: Gather facts from load-balancer